What is a Good or Average Direct Mail Response Rate for Direct Mail Marketing?

 When Can You Expect Higher/Lower Than Average Direct Mail Response Rate

 As discussed above, expecting a 2% or even 1% direct mail response rate is adequate or even great when you are mailing to new audiences.
-But, there are situations when a 2% response rate is unacceptable for direct mail because it failed to reach its potential.
+However, there are situations when a 2% response rate is unacceptable for direct mail because it failed to reach its potential.
 Below we discuss a couple of situations in which a 1 or 2% direct mail response rate is:

-• Considered inadequate
+- Considered inadequate

-• Considered extremely high
+- Considered extremely high

 Previous Responders as Target Audience